SurajGaur97/mvc-app/README.md

 This project is full monolithic application.
 Created on Spring MVC architecture with Hibernate-JPA to SQL Server datatbase connectivity

-For Pushing file type the following commands: git status
+For Pushing files, type the following commands: git status

 git add .